 Will I receive confirmation?

-After registration is received you will be notified electronically that your registration has been received and your class time and location.
-Two weeks prior to your class date, you will receive an email with your login information and directions on taking the online exam.
+Yes, you will receive a registration confirmation along with your class time and location.
+Two weeks prior to your class date, you will receive an e-mail with your login information and directions on taking the online exams as well as a calendar appointment reminder.

 If you do not receive enrollment confirmation, email firstname.lastname@example.org.